 Why do exclusive leads matter?

 Because a lead shared with competitors means you're one of several brokers pitching the same owner, often with the same message.
-Exclusive, private leads put you in a first conversation instead of a fifth, where your pitch and expertise actually land.
+Exclusive, private leads put you in a first conversation instead of a fifth, where your pitch and expertise actually land — and where you can be memorable instead of interchangeable.

 What does it mean for leads to stay 'private to your workspace'?